restdone/passwordnova/README.md

 removepassword.go
 =================
-After finding which account has too many password, this can be used to find the list of password belongs to this user and remove them from password_trim
+Find the list of password belongs to user with too many passwords and remove them from password_trim.txt
 ```
 go build removepassword.go
 ./removepassword <user name>